Operation Condor: "French connection"

 Marie-Monique Robin also showed ties between the French far right and Argentina since the 1930s, in particular through the Roman Catholic fundamentalist organization Cité catholique created by Jean Ousset, a former secretary of Charles Maurras (founder of the royalist Action Française movement).
 La Cité published a review, Le Verbe, which influenced military officers during the Algerian War, notably by justifying their use of torture.
 At the end of the 1950s, the Cité catholique established groups in Argentina and set up cells in the Army.
 It was greatly expanded during the government of General Juan Carlos Onganía, in particular in 1969.

 The key figure of the Cité catholique was priest Georges Grasset, who became Videla's personal confessor.
-He had been the spiritual guide of the Organisation armée secrète (OAS), a pro-French Algeria terrorist movement founded in Franquist Spain.
+He had been the spiritual guide of the Organisation armée secrète (OAS), a pro-French Algeria terrorist movement founded in Francoist Spain.
 Robin says that this Catholic fundamentalist current in the Argentine Army contributed to the importance and duration of Franco-Argentine cooperation.
 In Buenos Aires, Georges Grasset maintained links with Archbishop Marcel Lefebvre, founder of the Society of St. Pius X in 1970.
 He was excommunicated in 1988.
 The Society of Pius-X has four monasteries in Argentina, the largest in La Reja.
-A French priest there said to Marie-Monique Robin: "to save the soul of a Communist priest, one must kill him."
+A French priest there said to Marie-Monique Robin: "to save the soul of a Communist priest, one must kill him".
 Luis Roldan, former Under Secretary of Religion under Carlos Menem (President of Argentina from 1989 to 1999), was presented to her by Dominique Lagneau, the priest in charge of the monastery, and described as "Mr. Cité catholique in Argentina".
 Bruno Genta and Juan Carlos Goyeneche represent this ideology.